Kava

 Overview

 Kava (Piper methysticum G. Forst.) is a Pacific-island shrub cultivated for its kavalactone-rich rootstock.
-Motark sources Kava exclusively from noble cultivars in Vanuatu and Fiji, through long-term grower and cooperative relationships.
+Motark sources Kava exclusively from noble cultivars in Vanuatu and Fiji, through long-term grower networks and partner farms.
 Tudei varieties are excluded across the supply chain.

 Extraction is performed in GMP-aligned facilities through water, hydroalcoholic, and supercritical CO₂ processes, with kavalactone content and chemotype profile characterised by HPLC against reference standards.
-Standard release specifications range from 30% to 70% w/w total kavalactones, with full chemotype documentation per batch.
+The standardisation tier is set to the formulation brief.

 Traditional use